slopukhov/magento-docker/README.md

 :exclamation: for example, this extension is present in PHP image: `slopukhov/php:8.1.19-fpm`

+#### Enable/disable xhprof (Depends on the availability of the necessary extension in the PHP image used)

+* Enable: `docker-compose exec app magento xhprof-enable && docker-compose restart app web`
+* Disable: `docker-compose exec app magento xhprof-disable && docker-compose restart app web`

+:exclamation: for example, this extension is present in PHP image: `slopukhov/php:8.2.12-fpm`

 #### Enable/disable php-spx (Depends on the availability of the necessary extension in the PHP image used)

 * Enable: `docker-compose exec app magento spx-enable && docker-compose restart app web`